818ajian/doc/notebook/1-GIS/Layout.rst

-The ``ls()`` method lists the layout files which are available in the ``struc`` directory of your current project, which is set up via the
-$BASENAME environment variable which is crucial to be early defined in order PyLayers find its way to the good directories.
-Over the development process, the layout data format has evolved quite a lot, the most simple is an ``ini`` key-value text file.
+The Layout is described in an ``.ini`` file.The ``ls()`` method lists the layout files which are available in the ``struc`` directory of your current project, which is set up via the $BASENAME environment variable which is crucial to be early defined in order PyLayers find its way to the good directories.

 .. code:: python